openmod-tracker/resolve/docs/source/RESOLVE Results Viewing/index.md

 ![Example of hourly results aggregation and dispatch plots](_images/aafe6b90a4ee192e3b380fdccfafcea1.emf)

-Figure 1.
 Example of hourly results aggregation and dispatch plots